 NLF: Boards must ensure that for children in care with a relative provider, sponsors must report a child’s attendance by using the relative provider’s phone number to call the Interactive Voice Response (IVR) system.
 The IVR phone number is (713) 242-1606.
 Staff must ensure sponsors are aware that relative providers only receive payment for days on which there is recorded attendance.

-NLF: Boards must inform staff that attendance reporting requires a check-in and check-out record for each child on each day.
-Failure to record both a check-in and a check-out will result in an unexplained absence.
+NLF: Boards must inform staff that attendance reporting requires a matched pair (check-in and checkout) recorded for each child on each day.
+Failure to record at least one matched pair per day will result in an unexplained absence.

 NLF: Boards must inform staff that, pursuant to §809.95, only a sponsor may report a child’s attendance.
-However, in instances when there is not a sponsor performing the drop-off or pick-up of the child (such as when the provider is transporting the child to or from school), the provider may record the appropriate check-in or check-out.
-Providers may record only one check-in or check-out per day, and the sponsor is required to perform the other check-in or check-out.
+However, in instances when there is not a sponsor performing the drop-off or pickup of the child (such as when the provider is transporting the child to or from school), the provider may record the appropriate check-in or checkout.
+Providers may record only one check-in or checkout per matched pair, and the sponsor is required to perform the other check-in or checkout of the matched pair.
 Additionally, sponsors may backdate attendance records by up to six days.

+Note: In instances when a provider transports a child before and after school, a sponsor must check in the child in the morning before a provider performs a checkout when dropping off the child at school.
+For a provider to perform a check-in at pickup after school, there must be a complete matched pair for the morning.
+Refer to the following example.

+Example: A provider transports a child before and after school.